zMynxx/rethink-argo/README.md

 - Events
 - Workflows
 - Rollouts
+---

 ## What's the plan?
 We are going to start by talk about basic and advanced ArgoCD features:

 - ApplicationSet - What is it and how to use it ?
 - Notifications 101
 - Sync waves for the typical project
-- Multi-Cluster management best practices
+- Multi-Cluster deployment best practices
 - Webhooks, polling - why and why not ?
 - Different Sync options
 Then we will try our Argo Rollouts and Argo Workflows, and examine the use cases, benefits.